 Specifically, that would create impacts in:

 1. Greening the micro-economy: These markets would atomize services, away from centrally controlled silos to broader, more efficient, hyper-localized activity.
-Rental could replace consumption.
+Rentals maximize asset use.

 2. Ligting the left-behinds: Unemployed?
 A program such as “Guaranteed Work” might get you on a first rung of the economic ladder.
 POEMs’ data and progression tools can then kick-in to find your steppingstones up.